-✓ Educational Accommodations: If you have a disability (as cited in Section 504 of the Rehabilitation Act of 1973 or Title II of the Americans with Disabilities Act of 1990) that may affect your participation in this class, you may fill out the Educational Accommodations application within your AC Portal, under the "Student Services" tab.
+✓ Educational Accommodations - If you have a disability (as cited in Section 504 of the Rehabilitation Act of 1973 or Title II of the Americans with Disabilities Act of 1990) that may affect your participation in this class, you may fill out the Educational Accommodations application within your AC Portal, under the "Student Services" tab.
 A Student Success team member will contact you once the application is received.
-At a post-secondary institution, you must self-identify as a person with a disability in order to receive services; for questions regarding the application process you can visit the Office of Student Success and Inclusion in the Student Center (205A); text 936.463.8078; email access@angelina.edu.
-To report any complaints of discrimination related to a disability, you should contact Mr. Steve Hudman, Dean of Student Affairs, in Room 101 of the Student Center.
-You may also contact Dean Hudman by calling (936) 633-5292 or by emailing shudman@angelina.edu.
+At a post-secondary institution, you must self-identify as a person with a disability in order to receive services; for questions regarding the application process you can visit the Office of Student Success and Inclusion in the Student Center (Room 200) or email access@angelina.edu.
+To report any complaints related to accommodations, you should contact Annie Allen, Director of Student Success & Inclusion, in Room 200 of the Student Center.
+You may also contact Ms. Allen by calling (936) 633-4509 or by emailing aallen@anglina.edu.
+To report discrimination of any type, contact Steve Hudman, Dean of Student Affairs, at (936) 633-5292 or shudman@angelina.edu.

 - ✓ Attendance: Attendance is required as per Angelina College Policy and will be recorded every day.
 Any student with three (3) consecutive absences or four (4) cumulative absences may be dropped from the class.
-In a "once-per-week" course, missing one (1) class counts as two (2) absences and missing 1⁄2 a class counts as one (1) absence.
 Records will be turned in to the Registrar's Office at the end of the semester.
 Do not assume that non-attendance in class will always result in an instructor drop.
-You must officially drop a class or risk receiving an F. This is official Angelina College Policy. - ✓ Those who drop the course on or before September 12th will not receive a grade for the class.
-Those dropping between September 13th and November 5th (inclusive) will receive a W in the course.
-November 5th is the last day for dropping a course.
+You must officially drop a class or risk receiving an F. This is official Angelina College Policy. - ✓ A student who drops the course on or before January 12th will not receive a grade for the class.
+Those dropping between January 13th and April 1st (inclusive) will receive a W in the course.
+April 1st is the last day for dropping a course.
 Dropping is your responsibility.